UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 The key words “MAY”, “MUST”, “MUST NOT” ,“RECOMMENDED”, “REQUIRED”, “OPTIONAL”, “SHOULD”, and “SHOULD NOT” in this document are to be interpreted as described in BCP 14 [RFC2119](https://tools.ietf.org/html/rfc2119) [RFC8174](https://tools.ietf.org/html/rfc8174) when, and only when, they appear in all capitals, as shown here.

 ### 1.5 Terminology
-The following terms have precise definitions as used in this documnent:
+The following terms have precise definitions as used in this document:

 **SPE_DAO:** This is the storage location defined in this specification.
 It is a shortened name for Digital Object Discovery Storage based on abbrevations for Special Collections Digital Archival Objects which is a term from [EAD](https://www.loc.gov/ead/tglib1998/tlin044.html).